Idol (Yoasobi song): Music video

 A scene in "Idol" music video shows Ai Hoshino seeing their teen children Aqua and Ruby watching her on a television.

-An accompanying music video for "Idol" premiered on Yoasobi's YouTube and Ayase's Niconico channels on April 13, 2023, at 0:30 JST, shortly after Oshi no Ko televised premiere.
-Directed by Naoya Nakayama, and produced by Doga Kobo, who also was in charge of anime production, the visual features the same animated visuals as the anime, depicting the "bright and dark" symbolism of Ai Hoshino, and her twin children, Aqua and Ruby.
-In the end, it shows Aqua and Ruby as high school students watching her mother Ai performing on television, which does not appear in the anime.
+An accompanying music video for "Idol" premiered on Yoasobi's YouTube and Ayase's Niconico channels on April 13, 2023, at 0:30 JST, shortly after the televised premiere of Oshi no Ko.
+Directed by Naoya Nakayama and produced by Doga Kobo, who also was in charge of anime production, the visual features the same animated visuals as the anime, depicting the "bright and dark" symbolism of Ai Hoshino, and her twin children, Aqua and Ruby.
+In the end of video, it shows Aqua and Ruby as high school students watching her mother Ai performing on television, which does not appear in the anime.
 The director described the scene as "the world that Ai wanted to see".

-The "Idol" music video became the duo's fourth music video to accrue 100 million views, following "Yoru ni Kakeru", "Kaibutsu", and "Gunjō", as well as the fastest music video to reach this mark by any Japanese act within 35 days, surpassing the 62 days of NiziU's "Make You Happy".
-It became the 2023 most-viewed music-related video on YouTube in Japan, and has gained over 600 million views as of May 2025.
-The English version's music video was released later in conjunction with the song on May 26, 2023.
+The "Idol" music video became the duo's fourth music video to accrue 100 million views on YouTube, following "Yoru ni Kakeru", "Kaibutsu", and "Gunjō", as well as the fastest music video to reach this mark by any Japanese act within 35 days, surpassing the 62 days of NiziU's "Make You Happy".
+It became the 2023 most-viewed music-related video on YouTube in Japan.
+As of September 2026, the video has gained over 689 million views on YouTube, and 10 million views on Niconico, achieving "Legendary Status".
+The English version's music video was released later, alongside the song, on May 26, 2023.

 Live performances

 Yoasobi debuted the performance of "Idol" on April 5, 2023, a week before the song's release, on their first show of Denkōsekka Arena Tour at Nippon Gaishi Hall, Nagoya, and included it on the tour's setlist as the only song of the encore.
 The duo also performed the song at the free TikTok special live concert at Theater Milano-za in Shinjuku, Tokyo on April 24 as the last song.
-Since then, "Idol" became a part of setlists for the duo's several music festivals and concert tours, including Pop Out Zepp Tour (2024) Chō-genjitsu Dome Live (2024), etc.
+Since then, "Idol" became a part of setlists for the duo's several music festivals and concert tours, including the 2023–2024 Asia tour, the Pop Out Zepp Tour (2024), the 2024 US tour, 2024 Coachella and Lollapalooza, the Chō-genjitsu Dome Live (2024), and Asia Tour (2024–2025), the Wandara Hall Tour (2025), etc.

 The performance of "Idol" at the 2023 Summer Sonic Festival was recorded and broadcast via television special NHK Music Expo 2023 on September 14, 2023, while the Clockenflap festival via the 65th Japan Record Awards on December 30.
 In South Korea, Yoasobi gave the debut televised performance of the song at M Countdown on September 21, 2023, which has been rarely for Japanese artists to appear on South Korean music shows.
 In 2024, the duo performed "Idol" at the 8th Crunchyroll Anime Awards after they won Best Anime Song, the 16th Melon Music Awards, where they received J-pop Favorite Artist award and music show The Show, the latter two along with "New Me".